Hat Sizes | Find Your Perfect Fit

 Square Face:

-• Wide-brimmed Hat: Choose hats with wide brims like floppy hats or sun hats to soften the angles of a square face.
+• Wide-brimmed Hat: Choose hats with wide brims like floppy hats, sun hats, or one of these best cowboy hats to soften the angles of a square face.

 beanie